-Enjoy the nature.
+Enjoy nature.
 Jibhi is a slow travel destination, where you can sit for hours near the river listening to the water flow.
 The air is clean and there is no traffic disrupting peaceful life of the villagers.
-There is just one road passing through the village with a handful buses and cars going to Jalori pass.
+There is just one road passing through the village with handful of buses and cars going to Jalori pass.

 Trek – you can climb to the neighboring village Gada Gushaini which looks even more offbeat than Jibhi.
 Since it is uphill, you will get a picturesque view from there.
 There is also a waterfall 2 hours walk from Jibhi, which you can visit in the monsoon season or right after it.

-Found of trekking in the hill areas?
+Are you fond of trekking in the hill areas?
 Experience Dzukou Valley trek 😉

 Visit Jalori Pass.
 The pass is 13 km away from the village.
 There is also a day trek to the serene Serolsar lake from the Pass.